polserver/related_resources/POL script resource/Yukikos_shard_collection/readme.md

 ##########################################################
 #                                                        #
+# PLEASE READ THE NEXT PARAGRAPH BEFORE DOWNLOADING      #
+# THESE FILES!!!                                         #
+# Some of these scripts are VERY old.
+Most WILL NOT      #
+# compile using the current version of POL without       #
+# EXTENSIVE modifcation!
+If you intend to use them you   #
+# should learn to program in eScript and be very         #
+# proficient in the language and VERY familiar with the  #
+# changes that have been made to POL over the years.     #
+# The file core-changes.txt contained within the ZIP     #
+# file of the POL Core is extremely helpful in learning  #
+# what has changed but even with this file and an        #
+# exceptional knowledge of eScript, converting a set of  #
+# scripts written for POL 092, for example, to run under #
+# the current version of POL is extremely time consuming #
+# and is not recommended.
+These scripts are provided for #
+# for reference and archival purposes only.              #
+#                                                        #
+#                                                        #
 # This is a collection of "complete worlds" that I have  #
 # collected from various places.
 I used quotes around    #
 # complete worlds because some of the server/shard       #